nagaraj-real/nextjs-chat/README.md

 2. Access the chatbot in your web browser:

-   - The default development server usually starts at `http://localhost:3000`.
-You might need to adjust the port number if it's already in use.
+   - The development server starts at `http://localhost:3000`.

 4. Update the file(test.pdf) to be used as context in app/api folder.